agemagician/ProtTrans/Fine-Tuning/README.md

 4. **Memory Requirements**

    We show the memory requirements to run the _per protein_ notebook in dependence on the maximum sequence length and the batch size.
-This requires Deepspeed and Mixed-Percision training to be utilized.
+This requires Deepspeed and Mixed-Precision training to be utilized.
    <div align="center">
    <img src="memory_req.png" align="mid" width=70% height=70%>